StormeEI/Chess/README.md

 Just a basic chess game

-Next thing we want is to place the pngs of the pieces on the board
+have now got the pieces drawn but i want to rotate the board